Skip to main content

 STT by Deepgram Nova 3

-With ai-coustics Voice Focus (QUAIL_VF_L) light waveform
+ai-coustics Quail (QUAIL_L) light waveform

 STT by Deepgram Nova 3